 Our leather footwear is specially developed at Stil-Tre in Veneto, the heart of Italy’s luxury footwear industry.
 The experts at Stil-Tre are meticulous about every detail – from the choice of leather, through the sketches and cutting, down to the very last seam.
 After all, we expect our footwear not only to look fabulous but also to offer comfort and the best fit.
 Many of the work steps are done by hand.
-The finished samples come in every size, and experts from Stil-Tre use them to train our footwear manufacturers in Hungary.
+The finished samples come in every size, and experts from Stil-Tre use them to train our local footwear manufacturers.

 Enrico works as a modelist.
 He prepares the technical sketches of the shoes, which are then sent to the cutter.
-He has been working for Stil-Tre for a year now, and the most interesting part for him is seeing his sketches turn into a real shoe.
+He has been working for Stil-Tre for two years now, and the most interesting part for him is seeing his sketches turn into a real shoe.
 In his free time, Enrico likes to listen to music, play rugby and go for a run in the nearby mountains.

-Rosetta has been working at Stil-Tre for thirteen years.
+Rosetta has been working at Stil-Tre for fourteen years.
 She is responsible for sewing together the individual pieces she receives from Elia – and mostly does so by hand.
 She likes to work with her hands and finds great satisfaction in seeing the shoes coming together.

 If you ask Francesca what she loves most about her job, the answer comes promptly: “Tutto!”.
-She joined Stil-Tre three years ago, and her job is to attach the upper part of the shoe to the sole.
+She joined Stil-Tre four years ago, and her job is to attach the upper part of the shoe to the sole.
 This is not an easy task, as it requires maximum precision.
 Francesca is proud of the fact that she puts the final pieces together, and it makes her happy to finally hold the finished shoes in her hands at the end of the process.

 São Martinho do Campo, Portugal